Advent wins Polish retailer EKO after battle with rival fund

-WARSAW Private equity fund Advent International has secured a 98-percent stake in Polish retailer EKO Holding EKOP.WA, ending a month-long bidding war with rival fund Mid Europa Partners, Advent said on Tuesday.
+WARSAW Oct 30 Private equity fund Advent International has secured a 98-percent stake in Polish retailer EKO Holding, ending a month-long bidding war with rival fund Mid Europa Partners, Advent said on Tuesday.

 Advent sweetened its bid three times to fend off Mid Europa and its final offer valued the company at 340 million zlotys ($106 million).